Functional It\^{o} calculus and stochastic integral representation of martingales: Functional It o calculus

-is uniquely defined up to an evanescent set, independently of the choice of $F \in \mathbb{C}^{1,2}_b$ in the representation \eqref{Yrepresentation.eq}.
-We will call $\nabla_XY$ the {\it vertical derivative} of $Y$ with respect to $X$. \end{definition} In particular this construction applies to the case where $X$ is a standard Brownian motion, where $A=I_d$, so we obtain the existence of a vertical derivative process for $\mathbb{C}^{1,2}_b$ Brownian functionals: \begin{definition}[Vertical derivative of non-anticipative Brownian functionals] Let $W$ be a standard d-dimensional Brownian motion.
-For any $Y\in\mathcal{C}^{1,2}_b(W)$ with representation $Y(t)=F_t(W_t,t)$, the predictable process
+is uniquely defined up to an evanescent set, independently of the choice of $F \in\mathbb{C}^{1,2}_b$ in the representation \eqref {Yrepresentation.eq}.
+We will call $\nabla_XY$ the \textit{vertical derivative} of $Y$ with respect to $X$. \end{definition}

+In particular this construction applies to the case where $X$ is a standard Brownian motion, where $A=I_d$, so we obtain the existence of a vertical derivative process for $\mathbb{C}^{1,2}_b$ Brownian functionals: \begin{definition}[(Vertical derivative of nonanticipative Brownian functionals)] Let $W$ be a standard d-dimensional Brownian motion.
+For any $Y\in \mathcal{C}^{1,2}_b(W)$ with representation $Y(t)=F_t(W_t,t)$, the predictable process

-is uniquely defined up to an evanescent set, independently of the choice of $F \in \mathbb{C}^{1,2}_b$. \end{definition}
+is uniquely defined up to an evanescent set, independently of the choice of $F \in\mathbb{C}^{1,2}_b$. \end{definition}